bloom-works/handbook/index.md

 We manage contributions and updates in this [Github project](https://github.com/orgs/bloom-works/projects/7).

+This handbook was last updated on September 17, 2023.

 ## How to contribute

 We invite contributions, whether you have a question ( “How do I do ABC?”), want to make a comment or suggestion (“Make it clearer how to do ABC”), or want to contribute changes (“Here’s draft language on how to do ABC”).